EmBermo/PubkicMarketPriceHandler/README.md

 ## A subscriber to listen to the market prices.
 You can assume the feed is coming from a messaging system where all you have to do is implement an interface, e.g. void onMessage(String message).
 ### Assumption:
 Instead of implement interface onMessage(String message).
 Interface onMessage(Message message) was selected due to it fits better with Java EE 7 Technologies.
-Specifically, to provide the solution, Java Message Service API 2.0 was used.
+Specifically because to provide the solution Java Message Service API 2.0 was selected.
 ```
 Find the Subscriber class in the package es.bermo.emilio.subscriber
 #BUILD